 The Cue Bank

-The Cue Bank is inspired by daily posts I did to promote the Pilates Anytime Next Instructor competition.
+The Cue Bank gives you specific cues and teaching points to help clients execute the exercises..
 Each month, more cues and moves will be added to help your teaching and hopefully give you little tips for Pilates success!

 - The 100 is all about breath-taking it deeper and fuller.
 If you find your breath becoming restricted, short or shallow, stop.
 Begin with 1 breath and progress to 10.